 Gender and Age Factors

 The Bureau of Labor Statistics (BLS) reports that people born between 1957 and 1964 held an average of 11.7 jobs from ages 18 to 48.
 Remarkably, women held almost as many jobs as men despite taking more time out of their career for child-rearing activities.
 On average, men held 11.8 jobs, and women held 11.5 jobs.
-25% percent held 15 jobs or more while 12% held four jobs or less.
+Twenty-five percent held 15 jobs or more while 12 percent held four jobs or less.

 A worker's age impacted the number of jobs that they held in any period.
-Workers held an average of 5.5 jobs during the six-year period when they were 18 - 24 years old.
+Workers held an average of 5.5 jobs during the six-year period when they were 18 to 24 years old.

 White workers held slightly more jobs from age 18 to 48 than their Hispanic or Black counterparts, 11.7 to 11.4 jobs.

-People born in the 1960s - 1980s averaged two job changes by 32 years old, while present-day youth is closer to three or four.
+People born in the 1960s to the 1980s averaged two job changes by 32 years old, while present-day youth is closer to three or four.
 There are many theories for why this is.
-Seemingly, universities, employees, and companies are more focused on acquiring transferable skills relevant to many job sectors as opposed to former counterparts.
+Seemingly, universities, employees, and companies are more focused on acquiring transferable skills relevant to many job sectors than they once were.

 Average Duration of Jobs

 A higher percentage of younger workers had short duration jobs.
-Among jobs started by workers with ages from 25 to 29, 87 percent had an average length of employment of fewer than five years as compared to 83% of workers with ages from 30 to 34.
+Among jobs started by workers with ages from 25 to 29, 87 percent had an average length of employment of fewer than five years as compared to 83 percent of workers with ages from 30 to 34.

-76% of workers with ages from 35 - 39 had an average job duration of fewer than five years, and this figure declined to 69% for workers from ages of 40 to 48.
+Seventy-six percent of workers with ages from 35 to 39 had an average job duration of fewer than five years, and this figure declined to 69 percent for workers from ages of 40 to 48.
 There was little variation in average job duration by race with Hispanics and Blacks spending only a slightly shorter average length of time in each job.